Wrangling Datasets SOP

 2. The submitting wrangler checks export is complete.

-1. Current mechanism: wrangler checks status in the UI, will change from exporting to exported.
+1. Check status in the UI, should change from exporting to exported.
 (This will take ~1-4 hours for most projects)

-2. If export is “stuck” in exporting for more than 4 hours, Notify the ingest operations developer via the dcp-ops slack channel notifying (@claire rye who will make a ticket (the slack group doesn’t work) and providing the project UUID so they can review the logs and work out what has happened.
+2. If export is “stuck” in exporting for more than 4 hours –> Notify the ingest operations developer via slack and provide the project UUID so they can review the logs and work out what has happened.
 They will work with the wrangler to resolve this and re-export if necessary.

 3. The wrangling team is notified of export